BackTweets

-BackTweets is a Twitter analytics tool which allows users to search through a Tweet archive for links, including shortened URLs that were sent on Twitter.
+BackTweets is a Twitter (now X) analytics tool which allows users to search through a Tweet archive for links, including shortened URLs that were sent on Twitter.

 History

 BackTweets was developed by BackType and released on Friday March 6, 2009.
 A short time after its launch, the service received significant media attention, most notably from Twitter and popular social media news site Mashable.
 In March 2011 BackType raised $1 million in seed funding from investors such as True Ventures, K9 Ventures, Freestyle Capital, Founder Collective and others.
 This was in addition to the $315,000 in funding it had raised previously from Y Combinator and True Ventures.
 On July 5, 2011 BackType announced that it had been purchased by Twitter, would be relocating to Twitter's offices and would be discontinuing BackType and its API.
 A few months after the acquisition the BackTweets service was shut down.

 On March 6, 2012 the domain BackTweets.com was bought in a public auction by Sorezki Ltd. who re-launched the site as a free service.